Coenraad Johannes van Houten

 Coenraad Johannes van Houten (15 March 1801 – 27 May 1887) was a Dutch chemist and chocolate maker known for the treatment of cocoa mass with alkaline salts to remove the bitter taste and make cocoa solids more water-soluble; the resulting product is still called "Dutch process chocolate".
-He is also credited with introducing a method for pressing the fat (cocoa butter) from roasted cocoa beans, though this was in fact his father, Casparus van Houten's invention.
+He has also been credited with introducing a method for pressing the fat (cocoa butter) from roasted cocoa beans, though this was in fact his father Casparus van Houten's invention.

 Father and son van Houten

 Coenraad Johannes van Houten was the son of Casparus van Houten (1770–1858) and Arnoldina Koster.
 His father opened a chocolate factory in Amsterdam in 1815, with a mill turned by laborers.
 At that time, cocoa beans were ground into a fine mass, which could then be mixed with milk to create a chocolate drink or, with addition of sugar, cinnamon, and vanilla, made into cookies.

 Cocoa press

-In 1828, Casparus van Houten Sr. (and not his son, who is usually credited) patented an inexpensive method for pressing the fat from roasted cocoa beans.
+In 1828, Casparus van Houten Sr. (and not his son, who is usually credited) patented a method for pressing the fat from roasted cocoa beans.
 The center of the bean, known as the "nib", contains an average of 54% of cocoa butter, which is a natural fat.
-Van Houten's machine – a hydraulic press – reduced the cocoa butter content by nearly half.
-This created a "cake" that could be pulverized into cocoa powder, which was to become the basis of all chocolate products.
+Van Houten's machine – a hydraulic press – reduced the cocoa butter content of cocoa liquor by nearly half.
+On one side this created a "cake" that could be pulverized into cocoa powder.
+On the other side this allowed the production of pure cocoa butter.
+The cocoa powder could be used for less fatty drinking chocolate and the cocoa butter for improved eating chocolate.
+This was to become the base of the modern chocolate industry.

-The introduction of cocoa powder is not only made creating chocolate drinks much easier, but also made it possible to combine the powder with sugar and then remix it with cocoa butter to create a solid, already closely resembling today's eating chocolate.

 In 1838, the patent expired, enabling others to produce cocoa powder and build on Van Houten's success, experimenting to make new chocolate products.

+However, it is not before the late 1860s that the Van Houten press began to be employed by chocolate manufacturers outside the Netherlands.
+Earlier than that, less efficient but less expensive ways to extract cocoa butter (and defat cocoa) were still used, such as small hydraulic presses, or the Broma process by Ghirardelli.
+Moreover, cocoa for drinking was often mixed with starches, such as arrowroot, to soak up the extra fat.
+The consumption of eating chocolate soared in the 1870s, therefore creating a demand for cocoa butter, which came to be traded internationally.

 In 1847, English chocolate maker J. S. Fry & Sons produced arguably the first chocolate bar.
 Later developments were in Switzerland, where Daniel Peter introduced milk chocolate in 1875 and Rodolphe Lindt made chocolate more blendable by the process of conching in 1879.